ietf-llc/endowment-policy-consultation/README.md

 ISOC maintained a policy for the endowment [5] setting out what restrictions were applied to donated funds and how the endowment would be managed.
 Most of the funds were donated solely subject to that policy.
 In 2015 along with the rename, ISOC launched the sustainietf.org website and received a small total of donations through that website.
 Those donations were subject to an additional restriction specified in the text on that website, to maintain the principal of the associated donations.

-When the endowment transferred the ISOC policy came with it and the restrictions on ISOC in that policy transferred to the IETF LLC.
+When the endowment transferred, the ISOC policy came with it and the restrictions on ISOC in that policy transferred to the IETF LLC.
 This policy replaces that old ISOC policy.

 # Elements that have not changed